 Logo

-The lab opens in Fall 2024 and I will be recruiting a postdoc and PhD students.
+The lab is open as of Fall 2024 and I am recruiting folks at multiple levels.
 If you have any questions, please reach out directly to JL (jackie.weissman@stonybrook.edu).

 Postdocs